ibanFR/cucumber-reports/CONTRIBUTING.md

 # Spins up LocalStack for AWS services
 docker compose up

-# Starts the Next.js app
+# Starts the React app
 npm run dev
 ```

-With that done, you should see the landing page at http://localhost:3000.
+With that done, you should see the landing page at http://localhost:5173.

 ## Running the tests